 As an expat in China, it’s beneficial to either join a frequent flyer program within the SkyTeam Alliance (such as Delta) or to work with a credit card that transfers miles on a 1:1 basis (such as Chase Sapphire).

 Alternatively, a frequent flyer program from OneWorld Alliance is practically useless.
 There isn’t a single domestic airline in China that accepts or provides miles for any US-based airlines.

 Important Note: I don’t recommend you apply directly to a China airline’s frequent flyer program.
 Frankly…they suck.
-You want to work the airline alliances to get the most bang for your buck.
+You want to take advantage of foreign frequent flyer programs for China travel.

 How to Earn Miles (& Free Flights!) in China

 Let’s be honest here: unless you’re flying more than once a month, earning enough miles for free travel takes a lot of time.
 However, there are some secrets to do it quickly that I’m excited to share with you here.

 How to #1: Delta SkyMiles Credit Card Bonus